Dr Denis Rose, Chair

 Denis was the Chief Executive Officer with Winda Mara Aboriginal Corporation in Heywood from 2002 until 2010.
 From 1995 until 2002 Denis was involved in the development of Australia’s Indigenous Protected Areas Program which assisted Aboriginal people throughout Australia to achieve greater control and management of their traditional lands.
 Denis continues to be an active leader and contributor to community and national public good through his promotion of Indigenous land and sea management and partnerships in Australia and International forums.

-Paddy O’Leary, Executive Director
+Paddy O’Leary, Chief Executive Officer

 Patrick (Paddy) O’Leary has worked at the intersection of Indigenous land and sea management, policy and conservation for 25 years, including 12 years in the Northern Territory.